nellirism/kindkoder-react/README.md

 ## 1. Description

-### This Is the Landing Page - Nell-e Medina's Portfolio.
+### This Is the Landing Page to Nell-e Medina's Portfolio.

 ##Desktop screen: